 The term "density" in a land use context is a measure of the desired population or residential development capacity of the land.
-Residential density is described in terms of dwelling units per gross acre (dwelling units per acre); thus, the density of a residentresidential development of 10050 dwelling units occupying 20 gross10 acres of land is 5.0 dwelling units per acre.
+Residential density is described in terms of dwelling units per gross acre (dwelling units per acre); thus, the density of a resident residential development of 10050 dwelling units occupying 20 gross 10 acres of land is 5.0 dwelling units per acre.
 Where density is expressed in ranges, the top of the range is the maximum density permitted, however, densities below the bottom of the range are permitted.
-A dwelling unit or residence is a building or a portion of a building used for human habitation[iving accommodations and may vary considerably in square footage size, from small apartments to large single-family homes.
-GrossNet residential density is defined as the area devoted to residential use, exclusive of loc-allocal serving streets, alleys, or arterials.
+Densities above the maximum-stated densities may be permitted pursuant to the State Density Bonus law and/or a transfer of development rights program or ordinance.
+A dwelling unit or residence is a building or a portion of a building used for human habitation living accommodations and may vary considerably in square footage size, from small apartments to large single-family homes.
+GrossNet residential density is defined as the area devoted to residential use, exclusive of local serving streets, alleys, or arterials.